You do language exchanges because you want to practise the language.

 It's awkward to ask them to shut up.

-After all, they're much better in English than you are in your new language so you feel like an idiot insisting on talking yourself.
+Often your exchange partner is much better in English than you are in your new language so you feel like an idiot insisting on talking in their language.

 They think they're helping you by correcting your mistakes, but in fact they're damaging your progress and killing your confidence.